Can Dogs Eat Beans? Are Legumes Safe for Dogs?

-With more than 400 species of beans on the market, beans fall under a type of vegetable known as a legume, which are plants that can take nitrogen from the air and put it back into the soil.
+With more than 400 different species, beans are considered legume vegetables.
+These are plants that can take nitrogen from the air and return it to the soil.
 In many cases, beans are bought dried, which increases their shelf life.

 • Black Beans